Strasburg Ks 12, Nats top Cards 8-1; 1 win from World Series

 Now it’s Patrick Corbin’s chance to see if he can match his rotation-mates.
 The $140 million lefty will start for the Nationals in Game 4 on Tuesday night, when they can close out a sweep at home.
 Rookie right-hander Dakota Hudson will be on the mound for the Cardinals.

 ”We’ve got to get a lead at some point in this series.
-Hard to win a game if you can’t get a lead,” St. Louis manager Mike Shildt said. ”We’ve got to figure out a way to create some offense early in the game and be able to hold it there.
-It’s the first time our pitching hasn’t been able to contain this offense.
-I’m confident we’ll be able to do that tomorrow.”
+Hard to win a game if you can’t get a lead,” St. Louis manager Mike Shildt said. ”We’ve got to figure out a way to create some offense early in the game and be able to hold it there.”

 Washington hasn’t put a baseball team in the World Series since 1933, when the Senators lost to the New York Giants in five games.
 The nation’s capital owns only one MLB championship; the Senators won all the way back in 1924.
 There wasn’t even a baseball team at all in Washington for more than three decades until the Montreal Expos franchise moved to town before the 2005 season and was renamed the Nationals.